This makes it a perfect fit for Lupuzor

-ImmuPharma said there had been a number of discussions with a number of potential commercial partners outside the US – hinting at further commercial upside for the drug.
+ImmuPharma has also said there had been a number of discussions with a number of potential commercial partners outside the US – hinting at further commercial upside for the drug.

-The Avion deal, announced in November, will see ImmuPharma receive up to US$70mln of milestone payments, with US$5mln due on regulatory approval of the product and a further US$65mln dependent on sales targets.
+The Avion deal, announced last November, will see ImmuPharma receive up to US$70mln of milestone payments, with US$5mln due on regulatory approval of the product and a further US$65mln dependent on sales targets.

 The UK group will also get royalties of up to 17% on sales, while there are financial incentives to expand Lupuzor’s use into other autoimmune diseases.

-- The company has raised £1.5mln from a share subscription to fund an expansion of its research & development programmes
+- The company raised £1.5mln in March from a share subscription to fund an expansion of its research & development programmes

 - Immupharma's shares began trading on the Euronext Growth Brussels (Euronext) exchange in late December